Remote ID is more of an equipment requirement than operational rule.

 What information with Remote ID broadcast?

-- Location of the drone’s controller
+- The live location of the drone's controller (pilot)

 - Time of flight